au2/blue-button-benchmark/README.md

 <a name="dataContent"/>
 # Data Content

-Data whose storage characteristics is being investigated here is the Master Health Record which contains all historical data about patients' health.
-It is based on [blue-button](https://github.com/amida-tech/blue-button) data model.  [blue-button](https://github.com/amida-tech/blue-button) it self is based on Blue Button CCDA.
+Here we investigate storage characteristics of patient health information which is referred as Master Health Record.
+Master Health Record contains current and historical patient health information.
+It is based on [blue-button](https://github.com/amida-tech/blue-button) data model which itself is based on Blue Button CCDA.

 ## Health Data Content

 Following CCDA, Master Health Record is organized in sections such as allergies and medications and storage is built based on this sectional organization.
 Sections are further organized as a set of entries.
-Thus the unit health data storage element here is an _entry_ whose content differs from section to section.
+Thus the primary document that is stored here is an _entry_ whose content differs from section to section.
 For example for allergies the [Mongoose schema](http://mongoosejs.com/docs/guide.html) for an entry is
 ``` javascript
 var allergy_entry_schema = {
   allergen: {